ntova-p/ICL_cirrus_project/README.md

   - resuming training (i haven't yet used it, i was always training in one go, but it should be ok)

-The results of the training (5 models for 5 different input modes) can be directly opened using the notebook without training again.\
-They are named according to input mode and #of epochs (ex. model_extended_keep_bcg_600.pth)

-## new masking with source extractor
-[...]

 # Evaluation of training results